dotnet/AspNetCore.Docs/CONTRIBUTING.md

 Notes:

-* Currently DocFX requires the .NET Framework on Windows or Mono (for Linux or macOS).
+* Currently DocFX requires the .NET Framework on Windows or Mono (for Linux or macOS)
-* The local preview currently doesn't contain any themes or render table correctly; the view will differ slightly from the published site.
+* The local preview currently doesn't contain themes or render table correctly; the view will differ slightly from the published site